-Noise Levels: The Museum is quietest early in the morning, Friday and Saturday evenings, on Tuesdays when we have no school groups, and nice weather days.
+Calmer Times at the Museum: The Museum is quietest early in the morning, Friday and Saturday evenings, Tuesdays (when we have no school groups), and on days when the weather is nice.

-Easy Entrance and Exit: If you are driving to the Museum, one of the quickest and most convenient ways to enter and exit the museum is by parking on the 3rd floor of the World Trade Center Ramp, and entering/exiting through the skyway connected to the museum’s box office.
+Easy Entrance and Exit: If you are driving to the Museum, one of the quickest and most convenient ways to enter and exit the museum is by parking on the 3rd floor of the World Trade Center Ramp, where the skyway is connected to the museum’s box office.
 To avoid having to use stairs or elevators in the parking ramp, try driving up to the 4th floor of the ramp and then following “exit” signs back down to the 3rd floor.
 While there may not always be open spaces in this area (especially on weekdays), there often are.

 Visual Stimulation: Imaginopolis, Sprouts, the Tip Top Terrace, and the reading areas have some of the lowest visual stimulation levels in the museum.

 Break Rooms: There are small, quiet break rooms with low levels of visual stimulation that you can use as needed to take a break with your child(ren).
-Please feel free to use the comfort rooms located on the first floor near Super Awesome Adventures and the second floor in Sprouts.
+Please feel free to use these comfort rooms located on the first floor near Super Awesome Adventures and on the second floor in Sprouts.

 Social Stories: Download Visiting Minnesota Children’s Museum: A Social Story for Families to read together with your family at home.

-- Checklist Format: Assemble the photos in order down the vertical checklist, and stick a green checkmark next to each photo once the corresponding activity is completed.
+- Checklist: Assemble the photos in order down the vertical checklist.
+Kids can stick a green checkmark next to each photo once the corresponding activity is completed!

-- Timeline Format: This model is simpler than the checklist.
-Assemble larger photos of each exhibit and activity you plan horizontally along a timeline.
+- Timeline: This model allows you to use larger photos of each exhibit and activity, horizontally placed along a timeline.

 Visual Timers: Check out a timer that shows time running down visually, so that your visitor knows when it is time to transition to the next activity.

-Special thanks to autism expert, Amy Gunty, special education student, Annie Martel and intern, Rachel Lieberman, all from the University of Minnesota for their work on this project.
+Special thanks to disability and inclusion expert, Amy Gunty, from the University of Minnesota and numerous interns for their work on this project.